samuelbetio/GreenFairTemplate/README.md

 # Bower components site

-**Deprecated** as it's been moved to [the Bower organization](https://github.com/samuelbetio/storyofmylife)
+**Deprecated** as it's been moved to [the Websitebloger organization](https://github.com/websitebloger/GreenFairTemplate)

 ---

-> Site to discover [Bower](http://bower.io) components
+> Site to discover [GreenFair](https://samuelbetio.github.io/GreenFairTemplate/) Template

-Makes it easy to search and discover Bower components.
-It works by using a [server](https://github.com/bower/search-server) to periodically fetch the registry and join it with GitHub metadata and bower.json/package.json keywords.
+Makes it easy to search and discover GreenFair components.
+It works by using a [storyofmylife](https://github.com/samuelbetio/storyofmylife) to periodically fetch the registry and join it with GitHub metadata and bower.json/package.json keywords.

 ## Screenshot